 Measures against COVID-19 spread

-Foreign citizens who stay in Russia can formalize work authorization documents or prolong them for a new term without under the standard procedures.
+Foreign citizens who stay in Russia can formalise work authorisation documents or prolong them for a new term without undergoing the standard procedures.

 In addition to regulation related to visas and work authorisation documents, it should be noted that generally all categories of foreign nationals visiting Russia are subject to immigration registration rules.
 Starting 8 July 2018, the rules on immigration registration were significantly changed.
-At the moment, the law does not allow organisations to register expatriates and their family members at organisations’ addresses (with a very limited number of exemptions).
-From a practical perspective, this means that only landlords or their representatives (depending on the practice of the immigration authorities) will be able to register expatriates and their family members at the address where expatriates and their family members actually stay.
+At the moment, the law does not allow organizations to register expatriates and their family members at the their Employer’ addresses (with a very limited number of exemptions).
+From a practical perspective, this means that only landlords or their authorized representatives (depending on the practice of the immigration authorities) will be able to register expatriates and their family members at the address where expatriates and their family members actually stay.

 It is worth mentioning that HQSs are exempted from the obligation to formalise immigration registration within 90 calendar days upon arriving to the place of staying in Russia from abroad.
 Once this period is expired, the foreign national must be registered with the immigration authorities within seven business days.